Colin Chapman

 Anthony Colin Bruce Chapman (19 May 1928 – 16 December 1982) was an English design engineer, inventor, and builder in the automotive industry, and founder of the sports car company Lotus Cars.

 Chapman founded Lotus in 1952 and initially ran Lotus in his spare time, assisted by a group of enthusiasts.
 His knowledge of the latest aeronautical engineering techniques would prove vital towards achieving the major automotive technical advances for which he is remembered.
 Chapman's design philosophy focused on cars with light weight and fine handling instead of bulking up on horsepower and spring rates, which he famously summarised as "Adding power makes you faster on the straights.
-Subtracting weight makes you faster everywhere."
+Adding lightness makes you faster everywhere."

 Team Lotus won seven Formula One Constructors' titles, six Drivers' Championships, and the Indianapolis 500 in the United States, between 1962 and 1978 under his direction.
 The production side of Lotus Cars has built tens of thousands of relatively affordable, cutting edge sports cars.
 Lotus is one of but a handful of English performance car builders still in business after the industrial decline of the 1970s.

 Chapman suffered a fatal heart attack in 1982, aged 54.